 The Tarmac SL6 was the big noise for 2018, and shortly after the rim-braked version debuted a disc-braked bike was introduced, first with an S-Works only version but very soon more affordable models followed.

 The range is spearheaded by the S-Works Tarmac Disc Sagan Collection LTD, just the thing for the Peter Sagan fan who wants a fast bike with modern brakes and who has ten grand burning a hole in their pocket.
+Just below in the range are two new models, the S-Works Tarmac SRAM Red eTap AXS (£9,500) and Tarmac Disc Pro SRAM Force eTap AXS (£6,000, above) with SRAM's latest 12-speed wireless elctronc groupsets.

 The Rose X-Lite 6 Disc Ultegra Di2 is a quick, sharp-handling disc-brake bike that can thrill and excite as well as the best of them.
 And with Rose's custom direct-to-consumer business model, it's also excellent value.